softpano/pythonizer/readme.md

 ## Two-pass "fuzzy" transformer from Perl to "semi-Python"
 ### THIS IS A PRE ANNOUNCEMENT

 Some organizations are now involved in converting their Perl codebase into Python.
-The author previously participated in several projects of converting mainframe codebase to Unix (mainly AIX) and think that this area might be a useful expansion of his skills.
+The author previously participated in several projects of converting mainframe codebase to Unix (mainly AIX) and thinks that this area might be a useful expansion of his skills.

 Of course, Perl 5 is here to stay (please note what happened with people who were predicting the demise of Fortran ;-), but for some reason, several organizations are expressed interest in converting their support script codebase into a single language.
 Most often, this is Python.
 Ruby, which is probably a better match for such a translation, is seldom used.

 My feeling is that there should be some better tools for this particular task to lessen the costs, time, and effort.
-One trivial idea is to have a better, whitten with some level of knowledge of compiler technologies tool that falls into the category of medium size complies with total effort around one man year or less.
+One trivial idea is to have a better, whitten with some level of knowledge of compiler technologies tool that falls into the category of small toy language  compliers with total effort around one man year or less.

-Assuming ten lines per day of debugged code for the task of complexity comparable with the writing of compilers, the estimated size should be around 3-4K lines of code.
+Assuming ten lines per day of debugged code for the task of complexity comparable with the writing of compilers, the estimated size should be around 2-3K lines of code.

-So far, just an idea, although the prototype was already written.
-It might be wrong, and it might be impossible to write anything useful in less than 4K lines.
-As of November 2019 less then 1.5K lines were written and so far it looks like this estimate is more or less realistic, if we omit extreme idesyncracies.
+So far, this just an idea, although the prototype was already written.
+The idea might be wrong, and it might be impossible to write anything useful in less than 3K lines.
+As of November 2019 less 1.5K lines were written but this early alpha version wasable to translate around 80-90% of statements.
+Of course, less then that are translated accuratly, especially when Perl functions and regex are used extensively.

-In any case the idea of "fuzzy pythonizer" is to translate a subset of Perl typically used in sysadmin scripts into Python, marking untranslatable statements, or statements parts with appropriate comments using a combination of two approaches approaches

-For more info see
+But even in the current form this provide some savings in translation effort.
+Of couse some Python functions do not match 1:1 Perl functions  but that's probably unavodable.
+Also absence of goto, "until" loop, double quotes literals, complicates the task futher.
+But simple statements can be transated more or less OK (see below.)

+Some missing feature can be emulated: right now double quoted literals are decomplied and then tranlsated to sequance of concatenation, see below.

+In any case, based on so far written prototype  the idea of "fuzzy pythonizer" looks viable at least for typical small to medium syadmin scripts.

+This readme is not intended to be updated and will be left "as is".
+More current information can be found at:

 http://www.softpanorama.org/Scripting/Pythonorama/Python_for_perl_programmers/two_pass_fuzzy_compiler_from_perl_to_python.shtml

-As of Nov 20 alpha version produced the following tranlation of pre_pythoner.pl
+As of Nov 20, the alpha version 0.07 produced the following translation of pre_pythoner.pl (only fragment is shown, but theprogram was able to translate all the code).

+##Example of tranlsation##

 ```Perl
 PYTHONIZER: Fuzzy translator of Python to Perl (last modified 191120_1730) Running at 19/11/20 17:30